Jubatian/rrpge-spec/specs/userlib/index.rst

 File "ulboot.rst"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-User Library boot state descrition: initial fill values to be provided for CPU RAM and PRAM locations.
+User Library boot state description: initial fill values to be provided for CPU RAM and PRAM locations.